-Should I pick a physical sunscreen?
+Should I pick a mineral sunscreen?

-Using a physical sunscreen is generally recommended for various reasons: it's immediately effective, more photostable, and there's less risk of allergic reaction or other health issues.
+Using a mineral sunscreen is generally recommended for various reasons: it's immediately effective, more photostable, and there's less risk of allergic reaction or other health issues.
 The main reason why I personally favor physical sunscreens is because they use ingredients whose safety is proven, and therefore don't require any more animal testing.
 On the other hand, companies who make chemical sunscreens have a much higher chance of testing their products on animals, as they must come up with new ingredients and formulations.

 Is higher SPF better?

 Most doctors recommend using a sunscreen with an SPF of 30 of higher.
 In fact, the higher the SPF, the less big of an impact it has on sun protection, as you can see in the graphic below.
-An SPF of 30 will protect against 97% of UV rays, and an SPF of 50 wil protect against 98% of UV rays.
+An SPF of 30 will protect against 97% of UV rays, and an SPF of 50 will protect against 98% of UV rays.
 That being said, those that are sensitive to the sun or have pale skin should go with a higher SPF.

 Note that zinc oxide is essential when choosing a phyiscal sunscreen, as it blocks both UVB and UVA rays (which is referred to as a borad-spectrum sunscreen), unlike titanium dioxide.